• Features

 • amount of time they spend on the platform,

-• what other accounts they follow (competing brands, Instagram influencers, etc.)
+• what other accounts they follow (competing companies, Instagram influencers, etc.)

 • times/days they’re more apt to engage rather than simply scroll, and